-Wienerschnitzel is an affordable opportunity in the booming QSR segment
+A Wienerschnitzel franchise is a low cost, affordable opportunity in the booming QSR segment

 If you’re passionate about owning a business, what’s stopping you from making the leap?
 Since our founding in 1961, Wienerschnitzel has helped hundreds of entrepreneurs thrive in business — in fact, many of our franchise owners have been with us so long that now their children own Wienerschnitzel restaurants.
 This track record of helping franchisees realize their dreams and become financially independent through business ownership is what makes Wienerschnitzel so unique in the franchise industry.

 “We support our franchisees for the entire life of the business,” says Ted Milburn, Director of Franchise Development.
 “It’s an incredibly supportive network, which is why our franchisees have been with us for decades and why so many entrepreneurs continue to join our franchise family — and this is a family.
 If you follow our business model, the sky’s the limit on how well you can do, and you can be sure that day-in and day-out, the Wienerschnitzel executive team is doing everything we can to help you thrive in business.”

 It’s because of this commitment to helping entrepreneurs thrive in business that Wienerschnitzel is passionate about keeping the barriers to ownership low.
-As a result, Wienerschnitzel is an affordable franchise system to own in the quick serve segment.
+As a result, a Wienerschnitzel franchise is an affordable franchise system to own in the quick serve segment.
 The total investment necessary to begin operation of a new Wienerschnitzel ranges from $303,600 to $1,443,000.

 Wienerschnitzel has an entire team devoted to maintaining low costs of goods

 One of the tremendous benefits of franchising with Wienerschnitzel is that this is a brand that has your back from day one and every day after.
 In fact, the Wienerschnitzel leadership team is constantly looking for new ways to help our franchisees maximize profitability and reduce the costs of owning a business.